lhr-solar/UTSVT-KiCadLibraries/README.md

     * Boards Purpose
     * Mouser link BOM for Board
     * List of components that take up vertical/horizontal volume outside of regular board dimensions (for mechanical purposes)
+    * List of LED's on board and what information they provide

 # Pull Request Template
 The file PULL_REQUEST_TEMPLATE.md should be copied into the main board repository directory.
 This file creates a checklist of